 Crop scientists seek to improve the productivity, profitability, sustainability, and quality of our major food, feed, and fiber crops, enhance the quality of our turf and vegetative covers and improve the nutrient and economic health of citizens in our state, nation, and world.
 Crop Science is an exciting field with a great diversity of career opportunities.
 Think about a Bachelor of Science in Plant and Soil Sciences or Turfgrass or consider obtaining your Associate of Applied Science degrees in Field Crops Technology and Turfgrass Management

 Agronomy Club – A dynamic club open to any undergraduate NCSU student, they focus on their interest in agriculture, work to preserve our farm lands and natural resources and encourage service to our local and global community.

-Whether you are seeking an Associates Degree (AS), Bachelors of Science (BS), or simply a certificate in Horticulture; there is a well designed program for you.
+Whether you are seeking an Associate Degree (AS), Bachelors of Science (BS), or simply a certificate in Horticulture; there is a well-designed program for you.
 For those unable to attend classes in Raleigh, the Master of Horticultural Science and Certificates are also available to the internet community through distance education.
 Many online courses are even available for high school youth!

 Horticulture Club and Pi Alpha Xi (PAX) are two clubs that many horticulture (and non-hort) students enjoy!